smolang/RDFMutate/README.md

 ## Installation of SUTs
 ### Scripts
- - you can use the scripts `install_suts_1.sh` and `install_suts_2.sh`.
-The first script ends with rebooting your machine.
-Afterwards, you need to run the second script
+ - you can use the scripts `install_suts.sh`.
+The last part of the script is rebooting, to make the installment permanent

 ### Docker (for SUAVE)
  - see [website](https://docs.docker.com/engine/install/ubuntu/)
  - add to groups, e.g. following [this website](https://docs.docker.com/engine/install/linux-postinstall/)